-We strongly encourage you to review the SBA interim final rule for self-employed applicants carefully and discuss it with your tax professional, attorney, or financial advisor before you apply to clarify how it applies to your business.
+We encourage you to review the SBA guidance carefully and discuss it with your tax professional, attorney, or financial advisor to clarify how it applies to your business.

 How To Calculate PPP Loan Amount If You Are Self Employed

-The information in this article applies to those who are self-employed and who file a Form 1040, Schedule C. As a reminder the SBA states you are eligible for a PPP loan if:
+Here we are focusing on those who are self-employed and who file a Form 1040, Schedule C. As a reminder, the SBA states you may be eligible for a PPP loan if:

 - You were in operation on February 15, 2020;

 - You are an individual with self-employment income (such as an independent contractor or a sole proprietor);